TheEffect

 GABOR GAZDAG (HU) secretary

-ESMÉE VERWIJK (NL) member
+ESMÉE VERWIJK (NL) treasurer

 INDIRA TENDOLKAR (NL) member